 If discovered, Christians face harsh persecution from the government and from members of the community, who are required to serve as government informants.
 Even those who are aware of Christian activity but do not report it to the government are punished as enemies of the regime.

 What It Means To Follow Christ In North Korea:

-Christians are sent to concentration camps, where they are starved, overworked and tortured.
-North Koreans have a saying: Whenever two or three people are gathered together, one of them is a spy.
-This is true even in family settings, as children are taught to spy on their parents from a young age.
-Therefore, North Korean Christians must be extremely careful in what they say, what they do and how they pray; all must be done in secret.
-When a Christian is discovered, the government punishes the entire family.
+Christians are sent to prison and labor camps, where they are starved, overworked and tortured.
+The government’s requirement that all North Koreans act as informants applies even to families, as children are taught to spy on their parents from a young age.
+Therefore, North Korean Christians must be extremely careful in what they say, what they do and even how they pray.
+When a Christian is discovered, the government punishes the entire family in order to incentivize reporting.
 Despite the threat of persecution and heavy social pressure, Christians in North Korea hold firmly to their faith.
-For example, one North Korean defector told VOM that her mother continued to shelter orphans even after they stole from her.
-Christian and secular analysts estimate that about 30,000 Christians are suffering in prison and labor camps.
+Christian and secular analysts estimate that about 30,000 Christians are currently suffering in prison and labor camps.

 Access To Bibles:

-VOM provides Bibles via balloon launches, broadcasts Christian teaching over a special radio network and ministers to North Koreans wherever they are found.
+VOM provides Bibles via creative smuggling operations, broadcasts the gospel over a special radio network and ministers to North Koreans wherever they are found.
 Give to VOM’s Global Ministry

-- Pray for "Sister J" as she distributes audio Bibles inside North Korea.
+- Pray for a Christian worker who distributes audio Bibles inside the country.